 On 28 October 2011 the Leaders of the Commonwealth

 realms agreed to work to change the succession laws so that the

 system of male primogeniture will not apply to the descendants

 of Prince Charles the current Prince of Wales.
 It means that if

 the Duke and Duchess of Cambridge have a first born daughter she

 will become Queen and any younger brothers will not take precedence.

-to the Crown Bill 2013 is currently before Parliament, and
+Bill 2013 is currently before Parliament, and passed the third

-under existing law be next in line after her father and the application
+be next in line after her father and the application of the new

 Who was the oldest person to become king